This post may contain affiliate links, view our disclosure.

 - Mix together the sugar, cornstarch, salt, and egg yolks in a medium bowl.

-- Keep mixing until it’s thickened and pale yellow in color like this.
+- Keep mixing until it thickens and turns a pale yellow in color like this.

 - Remove from the heat and whisk in the butter.